Service Learning

 Graduate with Distinction

 We honor graduates who have participated in a qualifying number of service hours with the designation of "Graduate with Distinction" on their diploma.
 However, the goal isn't to help students simply build a resume.
 We want them to reflect on the important role that each of us plays in contributing to betterment of our world.
+We empower all students to take action in response to their learning and prepare them for lives of meaning and leadership in a complex, changing world.

 In addition to the designation of "Graduate with Distinction" on diplomas of qualifying graduates, we honor truly exceptional students with medals.
 For example, the James Edward Horne Medal is awarded to the graduate who best exemplifies leadership, faithfulness, and a commitment to live in harmony with a greater purpose.